Updated December 2020

-Streaming Device Questions (General FAQ)
+Streaming Device Questions (General FAQs)

-It depends on the connections that your TV has, more than the age of the actual TV itself.
+It depends on the connections your TV has, more than the age of the actual TV itself.
 As long as your TV has an HDMI port, then any streaming device I’ve ever reviewed on this site will work.
 (For more on what an HDMI port is and what it looks like, check out my TV Connections 101 article.)

 Absolutely.
 I recommend using a VPN with any streaming device.
 Not only can you get access content that might be restricted based on where you live, but you’ll protect your sensitive personal data as well.
-You can find more details in my article Why use a VPN for Android TV boxes.
+You can find more details in my article Why Use a VPN for Android TV boxes.

-It depends on the picture quality you want and how many TV’s you’ll be watching at any one time.
+It depends on the picture quality you want and how many TVs you’ll be watching at any one time.

-According to Netflix, a low quality, standard definition video will use about 300MB per hour of streaming, per television.
+According to Netflix, a low-quality, standard definition video will use about 300 MB per hour of streaming, per television.
 Once you start streaming in high definition (HD) quality, that number goes up quickly.
 HD streams can use up to 3 GB per hour, per television.
 4K video can be over double that amount!